 Calling all Southampton Taxi Companies – Why not advertise your company here?.

-There is little parking available at the ground and restrictions operate around it on match days.
+There is little parking available on the ground and restrictions operate around it on match days.
 As a result, many visiting fans use car parks in the city centre.
 However, traffic after a match is horrendous, leading to lengthy delays in getting away.

 Several fans have recommended parking in the marina area known as “Ocean Village.”
 This can be reached by heading along the coast on the A3024 and M271/M27 and is only a 10-minute walk for the ground.
 Parking is plentiful and there is a pub on the complex along with several food outlets.